 (e) Notwithstanding paragraph (d) where a local government satisfies the Minister that it cannot usefully apply one half of its base grant referred to in that paragraph to the construction of local roads as required by that paragraph, the Minister may, where he is satisfied that special circumstances so warranting exist, approve of the expenditure of the whole of the base grant, or some fraction thereof exceeding one half, on the maintenance of local roads.

-(f) The prescribed amount shall be made available each year from moneys standing to the credit of the Main Roads Trust Fund and the prescribed portions thereof shall be allocated in that year to accounts to be maintained by the Commissioner within the Main Roads Trust Fund and to be known respectively as the Inner Metropolitan Councils’ Urban Road Account and the Outer Metropolitan Councils’ Urban Road Account.
+(f) The prescribed amount shall be made available each year from moneys standing to the credit of the Main Roads Trust Account and the prescribed portions thereof shall be allocated in that year to agency special purpose accounts established under section 16 of the Financial Management Act 2006 and to be known respectively as the Inner Metropolitan Councils’ Urban Road Account and the Outer Metropolitan Councils’ Urban Road Account.

 (g) In paragraph (f) —

-“the prescribed amount” —
+the prescribed amount —

 (i) in relation to the first year, means $5 992 560;